Plectranthus hadiensis (Forssk.) Schweinf. ex Sprenger

 Coleus forsskaolii, Coleus personatus, Coleus rupestris, Coleus schweinfurthii, Coleus zeylanicus, Germanea forsskaolii, Germanea horrida, Majana forsskaolii, Ocimum hadiense, Plectranthus cyaneus, Plectranthus draconis, Plectranthus erlangeri, Plectranthus forsskaolii, Plectranthus fragrans, Plectranthus hararensis, Plectranthus horridus, Plectranthus pachyphyllus, Plectranthus paucicrenatus, Plectranthus petrensis, Plectranthus ramosior, Plectranthus rupestris, Plectranthus tomentosus, Plectranthus woodii, Plectranthus zeylanicus

-Plectranthus hadiensis is an attractive, perennial shrub up to 5 feet (1.5 m) tall and up to 3.3 feet (1 m) wide.
-Semi-succulent stems are red at the base and leaves are arranged alternately with axillary buds at the base of leaf petioles.
-Leaves are ovate to round, up to 4 inches (10 cm) wide, soft and hairy, green and sometimes variegated.
-Margins are toothed with 4 to 14 pairs of teeth.
-Terminal inflorescence is up to 20 inches (50 cm) long, with pairs of side branches and mauve to white flowers arranged in a whorl, up to 1 foot (30 cm) apart.
+Plectranthus hadiensis is an attractive shrub with semi-succulent stems and leaves arranged alternately with axillary buds at the base of petioles.
+It grows up to 5 feet (1.5 m) tall and up to 3.3 feet (1 m) wide.
+Stems are red at the base.
+Leaves are ovate to round, up to 4 inches (10 cm) wide, soft and hairy, green, and sometimes variegated.
+Margins of the leaves are toothed with 4 to 14 pairs of teeth.
+The terminal inflorescences are simple, up to 20 inches (50 cm) long, with 1 to 2 pairs of side branches near the base.
+Flowers are mauve to white, arranged in a whorl up to 1 foot (30 cm) apart.
 Flowers appear from fall to winter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Plectranthus species are easily cultivated and require little extra attention or special treatment.
-They enjoy well-composted soil and as rule, they thrive in semi-shade or cool positions on south-facing aspects.
-These plants are ideally suited to growth under the shade of trees.
-They are generally shallow rooted and enjoy adequate water, but Plectranthus do store water in their stems and are resistant to prolonged periods of drought.
+They enjoy well-composted soil, and as a rule, they thrive in semi-shade or cool positions on south-facing aspects.
+These plants are ideally suited to grow under the shade of trees.
+They are generally shallow rooted and enjoy adequate water, but Plectranthus store water in their stems and resist prolonged periods of drought.

 These plants are often grown for their attractive foliage, flowers, or both and vary in their growth forms from dense prostrate ground covers to sub-shrubs and large shrubs.